bioasp/iggy/docs/guide/guide.md

         -o, --observations <observationfile>   Observations in bioquali format

-### Compute *mcos* or *scenfit* and predictions under inconsistency
+### Compute minimal correction sets (mcos) or *scenfit* and predictions under inconsistency

-`iggy` implements two measures for inconsistency *mcos* and *scenfit*.
+`iggy` implements two measures for inconsistency *minimal correction sets (mcos)* and *scenfit*.
 While *mcos* measures the minimal number of observations that cannot be explained, *scenfit* measures a minimal number of changes to the model to re-establish the mutual consistency between model and data.
 The default in iggy is *mcos* but *scenfit* can be used with the option `--scenfit`.

 With the option `--show_labelings, -l N` `iggy` computes at most `N` such labelings and repairs that are consistent.